-Prostatitis may affect the results of the prostate-specific antigen (PSA), a blood test used to screen for prosate cancer.
+Prostatitis may affect the results of the prostate-specific antigen (PSA), a blood test to screen for prostate cancer.

 Antibiotics are often used to treat prostate infections.

-Often, the infection will not go away, even if you've been taking antibiotics for a long time.
-After you stop taking antibiotics, your symptoms may return.
+Often, the infection will not go away even after taking antibiotics for a long time.
+Your symptoms may come back when you stop the medicine.

-If your swollen prostate gland makes it hard to empty your bladder, you may need a tube to empty it through your abdomen (suprapubic catheter), or from inside your body (indwelling catheter).
+If your swollen prostate gland makes it hard to empty your bladder, you may need a tube to empty it.
+The tube may be inserted through your abdomen (suprapubic catheter) or from inside your body (indwelling catheter).

 To care for prostatitis at home:

-After you finish antibiotic treatment, get examined by your health care provider to make sure the infection is gone.
+Get checked by your provider after you finish taking your antibiotic treatment to make sure the infection is gone.

 Acute prostatitis may come back or turn into chronic prostatitis.

-Call your health care provider if you have symptoms of prostatitis.
+Call your provider if you have symptoms of prostatitis.

-Not all types of prostatitis are preventable.
+Not all types of prostatitis can be prevented.

 Chronic prostatitis - bacterial; Acute prostatitis